 In Their Words…

 “I wanted to let you know how deeply in love with DC I am and how grateful I am to be here!
 The internship has been wonderful – I am working alongside health care executives, attending hearings (e.g., last week with Secretary Sebelius and the Senate Finance Committee), and meeting members of Congress daily.
-I feel truly blessed to have this opportunity…” Stephanie Papes – Legislative Intern, Strategic Health Care, Spring 2010 Intern, Charlotte, NC)
+I feel truly blessed to have this opportunity…” - Stephanie Papes (Strategic Health Care, Spring 2010 Intern, Charlotte, NC)

 “Through my WAKE Washington experience, I’ve had the privilege of exploring the intricate dynamics of US relations with emerging powers in the post-Cold War era.
 My internship at the Woodrow Wilson Center Brazil Institute has exposed me to the inner workings of the research and policy-making communities, and my academic course on US-China relations in the 20th and 21st centuries with a former US Foreign Service Official has broadened my understanding of current international relations.
 As a Political Science and Spanish double major, this summer in the nation’s fascinating capital and portal to the rest of world has been a time of personal, professional, and academic growth.” - Carey Carpenter (Woodrow Wilson International Center for Scholars, Summer 2009 Intern; Reynolds Scholar, Charlotte, NC)